 The first Turing AI Fellowship call was led by The Alan Turing Institute and the first five Turing AI fellows were announced in October 2019.
 The Turing AI fellows are pioneering unique and exciting areas of research in the field of AI, from addressing the challenge of building a more sustainable aviation industry, to democratising safe and robust AI.
 These fellows have been appointed for five years, from a wide variety of disciplines.

-The Turing's role in Wave Two
+The Turing's role in Phase Two

 The Alan Turing Institute will take on a collaborative cohort management role, working with EPSRC and the Office for AI, to support all Turing AI fellows appointed across both the Turing AI Acceleration Fellowships and the Turing AI World-Leading Researcher Fellowships, to ensure the ambitious goals of the scheme are realised.